kabat87/XEngine/README.md

 ## XMenu

 **XMenu™**, a XEngine™ modes changer with miscellaneous functions.
 By using it, you can change the current mode of XEngine™ and can apply few other tweaks which are also necessary to optimize device.
-To open XMenu™ in terminal, execute `su -c xmenu` in terminal (Termux is recommended).
+To open XMenu™ in terminal, execute `su -c xengine --menu` in terminal (Termux is recommended).
 To know more about the miscellaneous functions, their is a help option in XMenu™ by which you can know what those functions actually do.

 ## FAQ (Frequently Asked Questions)